JakubStats/WPL/README.md

 # WPL
-WPL - A weighted partial likelihood approach for zero-truncated model
+WPL - A weighted partial likelihood approach for zero-truncated models